Selecting a Whip

 What size horse are you driving?

 The larger the horse, the longer the whip.
 This usually means that the longer whips are also heavier than mini whips, thus we need to choose a whip that is lighter while being longer.
-For really big horses, we suggest the Ledo Telescoping whip, the Ledo Lightened with the 6” lash, or the MCR whips.
+For really big horses, we suggest the Ledo Telescoping whip, the Ledo Lightened with the 6” lash, the MCR whips or the Fleck Perfect Balance whips.
 Most of our mini whips have about the same balance.

 How much leg room do you have in your carriage?